mitric-lab/programming_theochem/src/02-symbolic_computation/01-basic_operations.md

 Note that since the division operator `/` on a number produces floating-point numbers, we should modify numbers with the function `sympify`.
 When dealing with rationals like `2/5`, we can use `sp.Rational(2, 5)` instead.
-If you print f the rendered equation should look like:
+If you print f the rendered equation should look like
 $$
 \frac{\sqrt{2} e^{-t} \cos \left( \omega t \right)}{2}
 $$
 On some platforms, you may get a nicely rendered expression.
-While other platforms does not support LaTeX-rendering, you could try to turn on unicode support by executing
+While other platforms do not support LaTeX rendering, you could try to turn on Unicode support by executing
 ```python
 sp.init_printing(use_unicode=True)
 ```